 One of Giles Scott’s last buildings dating from 1954-59.
 A large building just up the road from St Mary Abbots.

-Half way between Kensington and Earl’s Court.
+Halfway between Kensington and Earl’s Court.
 Designed by T. Johnson and built in 1857-58.
 In 1863 the south aisle was widened and a south transept added.
-The interior has been much divided leaving a small worship area.
+The interior has been much divided leaving a smaller worship area in the nave and north aisle.
 The reredos now in the north aisle is by Walter Tapper.
+The pulpit has been moved back behind the altar and the east and west window glass are displayed against lightboxes.